garthenweb/bubleify/README.md

 ### extensions: Array

-The allowed file extensions to pass to bubleify.
+The allowed file extensions that should be transformed with Bublé.
+Files included into the stream that do not match an extension will be ignored by Bubléify.

 Default is `['.js', '.jsx', '.es', '.es6']`.

 ### bubleError: Boolean